biancashiromoto/java/README.md

 ## 🇺🇸 About this project

-This repository contains some projects developed for training my Java skills.
+This is a basic Java calculator project that supports fundamentals operations such as addition, subtraction, multiplication, division and finding the average for a set of values.

-You can find more detailed information about each project in its branch's `README`
+## 📝 Installation/Usage

-## 📝 Installation
+> ⚠️ Be sure you have JRE (Java Runtime Environment) installed

-1. Clone the repository ``
+1. Download and extract the `.zip` file
-2.
+2. Using the terminal, navigate to the project's `src` directory
-3.
+3. Run the `.jar` file using the command `java -jar Calculator.jar`

 > 💬 If you have any suggestions or feedbacks, I would be happy to recieve them through <a href="https://www.linkedin.com/in/bshiromoto/" target="_blank">LinkedIn</a>!